-For more than 30 years the team at Thames Valley Positive Support has worked hard to make a significant difference to people living with HIV across Berkshire.
-Originally an amalgamation of several different HIV support groups in the area, TVPS now stands proudly as the only HIV charity in Berkshire.
+Since 1985 the team at Thames Valley Positive Support has worked hard to make a significant difference to people living with HIV across Berkshire.
+Originally an amalgamation of several different HIV support groups in the area, TVPS now stands proudly as the only HIV charity in Berkshire and in January 2020, expanded to include HIV support in North Hampshire.
 Our work spans prevention, testing and post-diagnosis support.

 That all people are aware of their HIV status, have the right level of support if they are positive and are sufficiently informed to protect themselves if they are negative.

 - To provide emotional and practical support to those living with, or affected by, the virus and to empower them to achieve a full and rewarding life.